 Marinduque: Morning splendor at Gaspar Island

-We woke up about 3:30am to prepare for our trip to Gaspar island.
-It’s great to have fellow photographers like Oggie and Allan on a trip since they understand the importance of capturing the best light in a scenery.
-Most locals would have wondered why we would want to sail to the island at 4am in the morning not understanding the photographer’s view of things.
-Maybe one reason why our boatman missed our target departure of 4am.
+We woke up at about 3:30 am to prepare for our trip to Gaspar Island.
+It’s great to have fellow photographers like Oggie and Allan on a trip since they understand the importance of capturing the best light in the scenery.
+Most locals would have wondered why we would want to sail to the island at 4 am in the morning not understanding the photographer’s view of things.
+Maybe one reason why our boatman missed our target departure of 4 am.
 Or he just probably overslept a bit.
-Still we managed to arrive before the sun rises on Gaspar Island, Marinduque.
+Still, we managed to arrive before the sun rises on Gaspar Island, Marinduque.

 Gaspar Moonshade under the Talisay Tree